charredUtensil/hognose/README.md

 # Contributing

-I'm hanging out on the Manic Miners discord.
-Ping me if you're interested in contributing to avoid duplicate work.
+I am on the Manic Miners discord.
+Ping me if you're interested in contributing and I can offer advice and/or suggestions.

 This project uses type signatures from PyType.
 Please run `pytype .` on this project before submitting a pull request.
 I'll figure out pip and precommit